Are you looking for the best fall foliage in Niagara Falls?

 10. Niagara Riding Stables

 Take your Fall foliage excursion to another level and do a horseback riding tour in the fall with Niagara Riding Stables.
-For over 60 years Niagara Riding Stables has been leading guests on trail riding tours along the Niagara Escarpment and in the fall the trails are truly extraordinary.
+For over 60 years Niagara Riding Stables has been leading guests on riding tours along the Niagara Escarpment and in the fall the trails are truly extraordinary.
 While I used to be nervous around horses, after doing a few tours in different places I have fallen in love with it as it allows you to cover more ground, explore more areas, and go on trails that you sometimes can’t access on foot.
 Plus, it’s a bit more adventurous than a hike, and if you’ve taken me up on my first 9 recommendations on this list it might be nice to get off your feet for a while!

 Booking Tips: